 Before Harry could comment the chamber shook once and then began to vibrate.

 "Shit okay, we are now officially leaving.
-Grab my hand Mione."
-Gathering his magic Harry tried to apparate them both out of the tomb.
-At first he though he had succeeded then he perceived a bright flash of white light.
+Grab my hand, Mione."
+Gathering his magic, Harry tried to apparate them both out of the tomb.
+At first, he thought he had succeeded then he perceived a bright flash of white light.

 Using standard galactic basic the AI tried communicating but if the data banks on humanoid expressions were accurate, it was highly probable they did not understand.

-The field was incredibly powerful if unfocused and it played havoc with the ship's systems.
-When that the jump drive cycling up the AI went in to damage control mode.
-Working quickly it began entering spatial coordinates.
+The field was incredibly powerful if unfocused and it played havoc with the ship's remaining systems.
+When that energy started the jump drive cycling up, the AI activated its damage control protocols.
+Working quickly, it began entering spatial coordinates.
 Without coordinates, a terrestrial jump could be disastrous.
-Potentially burning out what remained of the control systems.
+At worst it could potentially burn out what remained of the control systems.
 Even worse it could send the power core critical.
 The explosion from such an event would destroy a small city.
-It had just finished jump calculations when the jump drive activated.
+It had just finished the jump calculations when the jump drive activated.

 Hermione's hand went to her head.
 "Ohh my head….what happened?"